microsoft/Windows-driver-samples/mtabow.md

 TODO

 ## Known issues and planned changes
+* TODO: Today you have to manually copy MVHV logs to target.
+We hope to fix this.
+* TODO: Today you have only a few rudimentary tests.
+We hope to have complete exposure of all of MVHV test.
 * TODO: Today detailed MVHV logs are left on Client machine.
 We hope to pull them back into HLK test results.
 * TODO: Today Clips deployment is a little messy.
 We hope to clean this up.
 * TODO: Today detecting prerequisites is not done well.
 We hope to remove some prerequisites (say, MVHV robocopy) and hope to add better detection of other prerequisites.